 General

 A slide event needs fast response if we need to ensure that critical evidences and telltales are not obliterated or further disturbed by rescue operations or by washouts or additional mudflows or debris flows.
+Thus it is important to mobilize the investigation team as fast as possible in order to gather as much information as possible before disturbances to the slide affected areas occur.

 Field Reconnaissance and Site Interviews

 The site reconnaissance is one of the most important field activities if done as soon as possible.
 A good site reconnaissance could record important data and information which otherwise could have been lost but which would be critical to a proper and adequate understanding of how the slide occurred and the mechanism involved.
+Interviews with the locals or residents in the slide affected areas is also very important in determining whether there were any telltale signs of an impending slide and what were the conditions immediately predecing the landslide event.

 Aerial and Site Photographs